 Based on the thermodynamic and Carnot efficiency considerations mentioned in Sect.
 1 and the E-PI calculations shown in Table 2, we predict a priori that the present-day simulation would produce the weakest ensemble-mean TC, followed in order of increasing intensity by the mid-century and end-of-century simulations.
-We further expect that simulations omitting the tropical upper warming maximum would be slightly stronger than the default end-of-century ensemble, and that the ensemble removing stratospheric cooling would be slightly weaker in intensity relative to the default end-of-century run.
-We expect the GCM-based ensemble to yield the strongest storm, given significantly greater warming.
-Of course, the numerical simulations are not constrained to agree with these theoretically metivated predictions.
+We further expect that simulations omitting the tropical upper warming maximum would be slightly stronger than the default end-of-century ensemble and that the ensemble removing stratospheric cooling would be slightly weaker in intensity relative to the default end-of-century run.
+We expect the

-255 simulations are not constrained to agree with these theoretically motivated predictions.
+GCM-based ensemble to yield the strongest storm, given significantly greater warming.
+Of course, the numerical simulations are not constrained to agree with these theoretically motivated predictions.

-To further test our hypotheses relating changes in TC intensity to environmental temperature changes, we computed thermodynamic efficiency following Emanuel (1987; 1988) and Gilford (2021).
-Given the availability of high-resolution numerical simulations, we also computed the simulated TC outflow temperature directly, defined as the temperature of air with outward radial flow exceeding 1.0 ms-1 and cloud ice mixing ratio exceeding 10-5 kgkg-1.
+To further test our hypotheses relating changes in TC intensity to environmental temperature changes, we computed thermodynamic efficiency and thermodynamic disequilibrium following Emanuel (1987; 1988) and Gilford (2021).
+Given the availability of high-resolution numerical simulations, we also computed the simulated TC outflow temperature directly, defined as the temperature of air with outward radial flow exceeding 1.0 ms-1 and cloud ice mixing ratio exceeding 10-5 kg kg-1.
 Experimentation with these threshold values demonstrates that this setting works well to represent the temperature of the cirrostratus outflow layer, though the ensemble average values obtained were not highly sensitive to changes in the radial velocity or cloud ice mixing ratio thresholds (not shown).
-In our analysis of derived outflow temperatures, we noted substantial differences between simulations conducted with "complex" versus "simple" representation of radiation and have stratified the results accordingly.
+In our analysis of derived outflow temperatures, we noted substantial differences between simulations conducted with "complex" versus "simple" representations of radiation and have stratified the results accordingly.

-Figure 1: (a) Dunion (2011) Moist Tropical sounding; (b) Temperature change profiles extrapolated from hurricane-season tropical trends in the RAOBCORE database; (c) Corresponding tropical temperature change profile derived from an average of 21 CMIP5 GCMs under the RCP8.5 emission scenario.
-Note the differences in vertical axis ranges between the panels.
+Figure 1: (a) Dunion (2011) Moist Tropical sounding; (b) Tropical temperature change profile derived from an average of 21 CMIP5 GCMs under the RCP8.5 emission scenario; (c) Temperature change profiles extrapolated from hurricane-season tropical trends in the RAOBCORE database and modified (d) by removal of the upper warming maximum and (e) by removal of stratospheric cooling.
+Note the differences in vertical axis ranges between panel b and panels c,d, and e.